Five Security Trends Boosting Event Safety

 Written by Andrea Lebron, Rave Mobile Safety

 Successfully managing event safety at large community gatherings is critical for public safety officials.
 Unfortunately, several recent incidents have made the public question their security at large events — forcing public officials to tighten their grip on suspicious activities while balancing the act of keeping a low profile and maintaining the public’s trust.
+Some of these events include:

 Thanks to recent advancements in technology and safety resources, five emerging trends are revolutionizing preparedness and safety management at large-scale community events.

 1. In the Skies: Unmanned Aerial Vehicles (UAVs) or drones as they’re most commonly known have made their way above the crowds at many community events.
 So far, nearly 350 state and local police departments and other emergency management divisions have added drones to their event safety inventory and that number is rapidly increasing.
 Public safety drones give public officials the opportunity to monitor event activities from above and alert on-the-ground staff to investigate any suspicious activity.
+The stability and image quality of drone vigilance make them ideal for surveying crowds.

 2. On the Web: Monitoring social media and dark web activity is becoming an important step in the event safety preparedness checklist.
 Information found on the web can provide better insight into the potential behavior and intentions of event attendees, especially if the event is focused on sensitive or political topics.
 It can also help public officials plan ahead to ensure they have enough event safety staff by estimating the total number of attendees listed on social media event pages.